 3.1.
 Design.
 A research compendium5 is made up of parts, namely (i) data, e.g., collected or simulated inputs and calculated outputs, (ii) software, i.e., a fully automated or "scripted" computational workflow using, e.g., scripts, source code projects, and programming language libraries/modules, and (iii) text and graphics for consumption, e.g., instructions, a full manuscript, or figures.
-The term research compendium was coined by Gentleman and Lang (2007), reused by Stodden et al. (2015) and extended to an executable research compendium (ERC) by Nüst et al. (2017).
-The ERC extends the parts of a compendium in several respects: (i) it adds a further part allowing interaction, the UI bindings (Konkol et al., 2019b), (ii) it extends the generic idea of software with a welldefined runtime environment based on containerisation, and (iii) it requires a literate programming (Knuth, 1984) document as the main document to execute the workflow.
+The term was coined by Gentleman and Lang (2007), reused by Stodden et al. (2015) and extended to an executable research compendium (ERC) by Nüst et al. (2017).
+The ERC extends the parts of a compendium in several respects: (i) It adds a further part allowing interaction, the UI bindings (Konkol et al., 2019b); (ii) it extends the generic idea of software with a well-defined runtime environment based on containerisation; and (iii) it requires a literate programming (Knuth, 1984) document as the main document to execute the workflow.
 Figure 1 gives an overview of the ERC components.
 Based on these extensions, ERCs realise a portable and executable snapshot of a computational workflow with all documentation and presentation files and can be used as the core building block within scholarly publishing.

-More practically, the ERC technical specification should support the goals of the ERC as described in Nüst et al. (2017) and serve as the foundation for the implementation of a Web service for creation, examination, and discovery of ERCs.
+More practically, the ERC technical specification should support the goals of the ERC as described in Nüst et al. (2017) and serve as the foundation for the implementation of a Web service for creating, examining, and finding ERCs.
 The realisation is guided by several design goals.
-All these goals intent to be "preservation friendly", in the sense that preservation is never something that can be completed, but an ongoing activity.
+All these goals intend to be "preservation friendly", in the sense that preservation is never something that can be completed but is an ongoing activity.

-1. Simplicity and convention over configuration The specification should not re-do something which already exists, e.g., in form of an open specification or tool, and not duplicate metadata unnecessarily.
+1. Simplicity and convention over configuration.
+The specification should not re-do something which already exists, e.g., in the form of an open specification or tool, and should not duplicate metadata unnecessarily.
 The risk of scattering information is mitigated by clear documentation and outweighed by the advantages of reuse.

-Furthermore, it must be possible to create a valid and working ERC manually and every researcher should be able to fully understand how ERCs work.
-Therefore, ERCs should be generally text file based, e.g., no embedded database or binaries unless needed.
+Furthermore, it must be possible to create a valid and working ERC manually, and every researcher should be able to fully understand how ERCs work.
+Therefore, ERCs should generally be text-file based, e.g., no embedded database or binaries unless needed.
 Supporting tools should be used to cover typical use cases with minimal required input by a creating user.
-We must also acknowledge that most ERCs will be created "post-hoc", so before submission or after completing a research project.
-While it would be beneficial to steer researcher's workflows on a highly reproducible track from the beginning, because it provides a basis for real collaboration (Whitehouse, 2019), researcher freedom, diversity in previous knowledge, and the evolutionary slow change of habits and practices make this unrealistic.
-The majority of cases should be covered by following regular conventions, whereas special cases should be support with configuration.
+We must also acknowledge that most ERCs will be created "post hoc", meaning before submission or after completing a research project.
+While it would be beneficial to steer researchers' workflows on a highly reproducible track from the beginning, because it provides a basis for real collaboration (Whitehouse, 2019), this is unrealistic because of researcher freedom, diversity in previous knowledge, and the evolutionary slow change of habits and practices.
+The majority of cases should be covered by following regular conventions, whereas special cases should be supported with configuration.